ctavolazzi/code-conductor/README.md

 - **AI-powered workflows that scale with your needs**
   - **NEW: Automated Workflow Runner for guided development process**
   - **NEW: Work effort status management and lifecycle tracking**
+  - **NEW: Work effort context retrieval for enhanced AI assistance**
 - **Markdown-based knowledge management**
   - **New: Folder-based work efforts for better organization**
   - **New: Obsidian-style document linking between work efforts**